veikman/snisku/doc/safety.md

 * True/false: `BooleanParameter`.
-* Numbers: `AnyIntegerParameter`, `NonnegativeParameter` and `NonnegativeIntegerParameter`.
+* Numbers: `AnyIntegerParameter`, `NonnegativeParameter` and `NonnegativeIntegerParameter`, as well as equivalent classes for real numbers represented by floats.
 * Date and time: `ArrowParameter`.

-In addition, in `snisku.whitelist`, there is a `WhitelistParameter` for radio buttons, enums and such.
+In addition, in `snisku.option`, there is an `OptionParameter` for radio buttons, enums and such.

 ## Customization